msupply-foundation/conforma-web-app/documentation/internal/setup/Webpack.md

 ## Building the app with webpack

-* Add the following packages to the project
+* Add some util dev dependencies to the project:

 `yarn add -D rimraf cross-env serve`